disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 # M02-HOL-Reporting and Telemetry

-## Table of Contents

-1. Exercise 1 - Explore the out-of-the-box analytics

-   **Scenario**

-   - Task 1: Explore the Power Automate analytics

-   - Task 2: Review existing Data policies

-   - Task 3: Explore the Capacity analytics

-2. Exercise 2 – Configure Dataverse logging for a table

-   **Scenario**

-   - Task 1: Review audit logging in the environment

-   - Task 2: Test auditing

-3. Exercise 3 – Setup the CoE Starter Kit Power BI Dashboard

-   **Scenario**

-   - Task 1: Explore the Power Platform Admin View app

-   - Task 2: Power BI Dashboard

-4. Exercise 4 – Perform a risk assessment of overshared resources

-   **Scenario**

-   - Task 1: Locate Overshared Apps

-5. Exercise 5 –  How much is a connector used in your organization

-   **Scenario**

-   - Task 1: Locate resources that use the SharePoint connector

-6. Exercise 6 –  Review tenant audit logs (Optional if you have time)

-   **Scenario**

-   - Task 1: Review audit logging in the environment

-7. Exercise 7 –   Get notification of new apps, flows and connectors (Optional if you have time)

-   **Scenario**

-   - Task 1: Create the flow from the template

-#### Hands-on lab

 ## Lab Scenario

 In this Hands-on Lab, you are an administrator helping adopt the Power Platform.
 An important part of keeping the Power Platform running successfully is monitoring the ongoing usage.
 In this hands-on lab, you will be using the platform tools and the COE Starter Kit to perform usage monitoring.

+## Lab Objectives

+In this lab, you will complete the following exercises:

+- Exercise 1 - Explore the out-of-the-box analytics
+- Exercise 2 – Configure Dataverse logging for a table
+- Exercise 3 – Setup the CoE Starter Kit Power BI Dashboard
+- Exercise 4 – Perform a risk assessment of overshared resources
+- Exercise 5 –  How much is a connector used in your organization
+- Exercise 6 –  Review tenant audit logs (Optional if you have time)
+- Exercise 7 –   Get notification of new apps, flows and connectors (Optional if you have time)

-## Lab Test Environment
+### Lab Test Environment

 This lab is designed to be completed in an environment setup for multiple students to complete the Admin in a day series of hands-on labs.